Leading Waterjet Cutting Manufacturers

 History

-While the Soviets were able to cut hard materials using waterjet cutting fairly early on, in the United States, engineers struggled to move past soft materials until the late 1950s.
-In 1958, Bille Schwacha, who worked for North American Aviation, invented the first waterjet cutting system powerful enough to slice hard materials.
-Schwacha’s system cut alloys like stainless steel using hypersonic liquid delivered in a jet from a 100,000 psi pump.
+While the Soviets advanced in cutting hard materials with waterjets, American engineers struggled with cutting anything beyond soft materials until the late 1950s.
+In 1958, Bille Schwacha of North American Aviation invented the first waterjet cutting system powerful enough to slice hard materials like stainless steel using hypersonic liquid delivered from a 100,000 psi pump.

 Materials